 School District of Philadelphia

 Just as the national public sample is used as a benchmark for comparing results for states, results for urban districts are compared to results from large cities nationwide.
-Referred to as "large central cities" in previous TUDA reports, results for large cities are for public schools located in the urbanized areas of cities with populations of 250,000 or more.
+Results for large cities are for public schools located in the urbanized areas of cities with populations of 250,000 or more.
 Large city is not synonymous with "inner city."
-Schools in participating TUDA districts are also included in the results for large cities, even though some districts (Atlanta, Austin, Charlotte, Cleveland, Fresno, Houston, Jefferson County, Los Angeles, and Miami-Dade) include some schools not classified as large city schools.
+Schools in participating TUDA districts are also included in the results for large cities, even though most districts (Albuquerque, Atlanta, Austin, Charlotte, Cleveland, Dallas, Fresno, Hillsborough County, Houston, Jefferson County, Los Angeles, and Miami-Dade) include some schools not classified as large city schools.